yrks12/Log-Analysis-Security-Tool/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the functionality or documentation.

-## License

-This project is licensed under the MIT License.

----

-With this `README.md`, users will have a clear understanding of how to set up and run the tool, as well as how to customize and interpret the output.
-Let me know if you'd like to add or modify anything!